iNethi/voucher-and-user-management/README.md

 # iNethi ft.
 User management and Voucher
-A user management portal for iNethi
+A user management portal for iNethi that uses React and Django.

 ## Running this code
 This code should be set up and run via the iNehti GUI Installer unless you are wanting to work on the code in